jasonp000/angry-umbrella/1-one-awesome-astronaut/readme.md

   "34.227.171.111",
 ]
 ```

+Notice in the output above, you have the public IP address for your new server!

-**After applying, you will have a new instance, running a web server, on the ip address listed.
-Wait a few minutes, then open a web browser and browse to the IP address listed.**
+After applying, you will have a new instance, running a web server, on the ip address listed.
+Wait a few minutes, then open a web browser and browse to the IP address listed.

 ### Task 4: Cleanup